bananabenana/compu-micro-bioinfo-molecu-net/Posts/2025-09-26_Blog_back_end_automation-ish/2025-09-26_Blog_back_end_automation-ish.md

 <br />

+As a result of this development, I made a stupidly high number of test commits to this repo to experiment with the visual style that I was happy with and that GitHub would correctly display in browser.
 While I don’t *love* coding, I am obsessed what it allows me to do: less overall work.
 So, is this process overengineered?
 Probably.
 Was it worth the challenge to set this up and have systems in place?
 Yes.
 Always yes.
 Anything to maximise *sticktionlessness*.

 <br />